-Reaching the top of the sacred mountain of Catalonia, Sant Jeroni in Montserrat
+Walking in the sacred mountain of Catalonia, Montserrat

-Walking to the Sant Jeroni is probably the most hiked trail of Montserrat.
-Starting the hike in the monastery and finishing at the top of the massif is without any doubt a unique experience.
+Walking to Sant Jeroni is probably the most hiked trail of Montserrat.
+Starting the route in the monastery and finishing at the top of the massif is without any doubt a unique experience.

 Sun / Shade